Chas McCormick Player Props: Astros vs. Guardians

-On Saturday, Chas McCormick (.559 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Triston McKenzie.
-First pitch is at 6:10 PM ET.
+On Sunday, Chas McCormick (.559 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 12:40 PM ET.

-He is looking to get back on track following he struck out four times in his last game against the Guardians.
+He is looking to get back on track after a four-strikeout showing in his last game against the Guardians.

 Chas McCormick Game Info & Props vs. the Guardians